Jpayne07/python-p3-v2-final-project-template/README.md

 This document is a CLI ORM which takes input from a user and maps the input into objects which are then pushed into a database.
 It has 2 tables and 2 object classes.

+## How to Use CLI

+This application can be used and navigated via the command line interface.
+By pressing the corresponding command a user can:
+1. Exit the program
+2. Create a new job
+3. View all jobs
+    - See more info on a specific job
+        - View applicants
+        - Create new application
+        - Delete Job
+4. View all company applications at a glance

+Additionally a user can go back to the main menu or exit the program at each completed step.

+You can run the template CLI with `python lib/cli.py`.
+---
+## Debug and Reseed
+This document has a debugger which will reset the database and all associated data.
+For a clean working implementation, run `python lib/debug.py`

 ## Jobs table and Object class
 This table contains all of the jobs at the company.
 It contains the job name and ID.